With a new driver in the family, you may have questions about

-Is there anything I can do to lesson the impact on my insurance premiums?
+Is there anything I can do to lessen the impact on my insurance premiums?

 Teen drivers tend to experience crash rates much higher than more experienced drivers, so

-this can result in higher premiums due to the costs of insuring those drivers.
+this can result in higher premiums due to the costs of insuring teen drivers.

 The good news is, there are several ways you can help hold down the premium costs